Jestin James

 Payment method discovery exploration — Search, PDP and Cart

 Customers on Amazon MENA were unable to discover flexible payment options until the final checkout step — far too late to influence purchase decisions.
-Despite the Middle East and North Africa being one of the fastest-growing markets for BNPL and installment payments, these options were surfaced only after purchase intent had already been formed — or lost — without providing the affordability context users needed.
+Despite the Middle East and North Africa being one of the fastest-growing markets for instalment payments, these options were surfaced only after purchase intent had already been formed — or lost — without providing the affordability context users needed.

-To address this, IESP (2026) was launched as a strategic initiative to redesign how payment methods — especially BNPL, installments, and bank-linked offers — are surfaced across key decision points such as Search, Product Detail Page (PDP), and Cart.
-The focus was not just on visibility, but on delivering contextual, personalized, and timely payment cues throughout the journey.
+To address this, the Instalment & Payment Discovery initiative was launched to redesign how payment methods — especially instalments and bank-linked offers — are surfaced across key decision points such as Search, Product Detail Page (PDP), and Cart.
+The focus was not just on visibility, but on delivering contextual, personalised, and timely payment cues throughout the journey.

 Opportunity